jasonelle/jasonette-old-blog/_posts/2017-02-08-functional-programming-in-json.md

 1. We try to make a network request using the data specified inside `options.data`.
 2. But the value of `guid` is a [template expression](http://docs.jasonette.com/templates/), so the interpreter first executes the Javascript inside the template expression to determine the final value.
-3. If you look closely at the Javascript code, it takes the `$cache.guid` (a global variable for persisting data on the device) and **generates a hash from it**.
-It's basically a low level implementation of javascript's native [btoa function](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding).
+3. If you look closely at the Javascript code, it takes the `$cache.guid` ([$cache](http://docs.jasonette.com/actions/#cache) is a global variable for persisting data on the device) and **generates a hash from it**.
+It's basically a manual implementation of javascript's native [btoa function](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding).
 4. After all that's done, it finally makes the network request with the final value.
 5. Then it calls `$render` via its `success` callback.